When trading in

-Ultimately, it’s up to you to decide which the best trading strategy is.
+Ultimately, it’s up to you to decide which is the best trading strategy for you.
 Some important factors to consider include your personality type, lifestyle and available resources.
-In this article, we run through six of the most common trading strategies that could inspire you to test new trading techniques or even improve upon your existing trading strategy.
-Learn how to start trading on our Next Generation platform.
+In this article, we run through some of the most common trading strategies that could inspire you to build your own trading plan, test new trading techniques or even improve upon your existing trading strategy.
+Learn how to start trading on our Next Generation trading platform.

 A news trading strategy involves trading based on news and market expectations, both before and following news releases.
 Trading on news announcements can require a skilled mind-set as news can travel very quickly on digital media.
 Traders will need to assess the news immediately after it’s released and make a quick judgement on how to trade it.
 Some key considerations include:

 Understanding these differences in market expectations is crucial to success when using a news trading strategy.